 Vault toilets, drinking water, and trash collection are available for visitors.
 And Firewood is available at the campground.
 A day-use picnic area is also available along the lakeshore.

-Fees $17/Night for a single unit and $34/Night for double unit $5/Night for extra vehicle. $5 for day use.
+Fees are $17/Night for a single unit and $34/Night for a double unit $5/Night for an extra vehicle. $5 for day use.

 June 19 – September 20